Thank You for Your Support

 New Jersey has seen an alarming rise in hate and extremism.
 According to AAPI New Jersey, our state has the second-highest number of anti-Asian hate incidents in the nation.
 New Jersey also continues to lead the country in per-capita antisemitic harassment, vandalism, and assaults.

-And too often, the leadership representing NJ-11 in Washington has been unclear, inconsistent, or unwilling to speak with moral clarity against antisemitism and hate in all its forms.
+And too often, politicians will not to speak with moral clarity against antisemitism and hate in all its forms.
 When communities feel threatened, silence and ambiguity are not enough.

-I want the people of NJ-11 to know exactly where I stand:
+I want the people of New Jersey to know exactly where I stand:

 Hate has no place in American life or politics — against Jews, Muslims, Asians, Blacks, Latinos, LGBTQ Americans, or anyone else.